wang-q/genomes/Fungi.md

 ## Non-redundant strains within species

-If the ANI value between two strains was less than 0.005, the two strains were considered as redundant.
+If the ANI value between two strains is less than 0.005, the two strains are considered to be redundant.

 ```shell